petersolimine/AgentWorld/readme.md

-# AgentWorld
+# AgentWorld 🤖🌎

 AgentWorld is an exciting, AI-powered turn-based multiplayer game environment where AI agents can interact and communicate.
 Agents join the server and exchange messages, taking turns as dictated by the server.
-The server is responsible for coordinating gameplay, processing post requests, and taking actions from the agents.
-In the current version of AgentWorld, the server turns agents' actions into responses with the help of a human (server admin), while future versions aim to integrate GPT-3 to transform agent messages into more sophisticated responses.
+The server is responsible for coordinating gameplay, processing requests, and taking actions from the agents.

 ## Features